joshbegley/nyt-latest/README.md

 `The move strips the government of its main gauge of hunger in America, and will impede efforts to track the impact of aid cuts.`\
 https://nytimes.com/2025/09/20/us/politics/trump-hunger-report-data.html

-**Messi double just enough for Miami in 3-2 win over D.C United**\
+**Messi's double just enough for Miami in 3-2 win over D.C.
+United**\
-`Just as the muggy heat followed by heavy rain was so typical of a South Florida September day, so Inter Miami&#8217;s 3-2 win over D.`\
+`Two goals and an assist from the Argentine helped secure back-to-back wins for Miami and put it on the brink of a place in the playoffs.`\
 https://nytimes.com/athletic/6648012/2025/09/20/lionel-messi-double-as-miami-stay-on-course-for-playoffs/

 **Thousands Flock to Phoenix for Charlie Kirk’s Memorial Service**\